congomongo/congomongo/readme.markdown

 ------
 A toolkit for using MongoDB with Clojure.

-For Clojure 1.2.1 and earlier, use CongoMongo 0.2.1 or earlier.
-CongoMongo 0.2.1 is the last release that will support Clojure 1.2.x.
+For Clojure 1.2.1 and earlier, use CongoMongo 0.2.2 or earlier.
+CongoMongo 0.2.2 is the last release that will support Clojure 1.2.x.

 News
 --------------
+Version 0.2.2 - October 23rd, 2012

+* Critical Java driver update (#98)

 Version 0.2.1 - October 23rd, 2012

 * Support insertion of sets (#94, #95)